Ampleforth Governance Token Price Hits $2.51 (FORTH)

 Ampleforth Governance Token Token Profile

-Ampleforth Governance Token launched on April 20th, 2021.
+Ampleforth Governance Token’s genesis date was April 20th, 2021.
 Ampleforth Governance Token’s total supply is 15,297,897 tokens and its circulating supply is 15,259,210 tokens.
 Ampleforth Governance Token’s official Twitter account is @ampleforthorg and its Facebook page is accessible here.
 The official website for Ampleforth Governance Token is www.ampleforth.org.

 AMPL is the a rebasing cryptocurrency.
 Like Bitcoin, AMPL is non-dillutive.
 Unlike Bitcoin AMPL can be used to denominate contracts of predictable value.
 Where AMPL represents an independent currency that functions as a unit of account, FORTH is the governing mechanism that oversees its evolution.